GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 - Reduces TGF-β-driven fibrosis signaling

-- Lowers IL-6, TNF-α, and other pro-inflammatory cytokine expression
+- Lowers expression of IL-6, TNF-α, and other pro-inflammatory cytokines

 - Modulates NF-κB activity

-Research suggests GHK-Cu can attract stem cells and progenitor cells to injury sites, enhancing the pool of repair-capable cells.
-This chemotactic effect, combined with its growth factor–like properties, positions GHK-Cu as a tissue repair orchestrator rather than a simple growth factor.
+Research suggests GHK-Cu can attract stem cells and progenitor cells to injury sites, enhancing the availability of repair-capable cells.
+This chemotactic effect, combined with growth factor–like activity, positions GHK-Cu as a tissue repair coordinator rather than a simple growth factor [research needed — specific chemotaxis citation].

 Wound Healing